Quickstart AsciiDoc3

 • Prerequisites: you need Python3.10 (or higher) installed on your machine.
 Probably all systems have this feature since they were installed.

-• Download the tarball asciidoc3_linux_latest, say into folder Downloads.
+• Download (or curl or wget) the tarball asciidoc3-latest.tar.gz, say into folder Downloads.

 • Create a new folder in your home directory, say ad3.